sujitnaray/microsoft-365-docs/microsoft-365/compliance/auditing-troubleshooting-scenarios.md

 d.
 The **UserId** field indicates the user who created the inbox rule specified in the **ObjectId** field.
 This user is also displayed in the **User** column on the search results page.

+## Find the IP address of the computer used to access an account

+The IP address corresponding to an activity performed by any user is included in most audit records.
+Information about the client used is also included in the audit record.

+Here's how to configure an audit log search query for this scenario:

+**Activities:** If relevant to your case, select a specific activity to search for.
+For troubleshooting potentially compromised accounts, consider selecting the **User signed in to mailbox** activity under **Exchange mailbox activities**.
+This returns auditing records showing the IP address that was use when signing in to the mailbox.
+Otherwise, leave this field blank to return audit records for all activities.

+> [!TIP]
+> Leaving this field blank will return **UserLoggedIn** activities, which is an Azure Active Directory activity that indicates that someone has signed in to an user account.
+Use filtering in the search results to display the **UserLoggedIn** audit records.

+**Start date** and **End date:** Select a date range that's applicable to your investigation.

+**Users:** If you're investigating a compromised account, select the user whose account was compromised.
+This returns audit records for activities performed by that user account.

+**File, folder, or site:** Leave this field blank.

+After you run the search, the IP address for each activity is displayed in the **IP address** column in the search results.
+Select the record in the search results to view more detailed information on the flyout page.

 ## Investigate why there was a successful login by a user outside your organization

 When reviewing audit records in the audit log, you may see records that indicate an external user was authenticated by Azure Active Directory and successfully logged in to your organization.
 For example, an admin in contoso.onmicrosoft.com may see an audit record showing that a user from a different organization (for example, fabrikam.onmicrosoft.com) successfully logged into contoso.onmicrosoft.com.
 Similarly, you may see audit records that indicate users with a Microsoft Account (MSA), such as an Outlook.com or Live.com, successfully logged in to your organization.
 In these situations, the audited activity is **User logged In**.